A Guide to Collocations: Combine Words to Enrich Vocabulary

 Tips to Master Collocations

 Okay, so you’ve grasped what collocations are and why they’re the peanut butter to our conversational jelly (see what I did there?).
-But now comes the golden question: How do you get these awesome word pairs to roll off your tongue like a native speaker?
+But now comes the golden question: How do you get these excellent word pairs to roll off your tongue like a native speaker?
 It’s one thing to recognize them, but another ball game to use them effortlessly.
 Well, fear not!
 I’ve got some tried and tested tricks up my sleeve to help you master the art of collocations.

 1. Listen Actively

 Have you ever heard of the saying, “Listen more, talk less”?
 This is where it applies big time.
 Our world is filled with auditory treasures, each more golden than the last.
-Whether you’re binge-watching a TV series, grooving to the latest hits, or indulging in a riveting podcast episode about llamas, collocations are lurking around every corner.
+Whether you’re watching a TV series, grooving to the latest hits, or indulging in a riveting podcast episode about llamas, collocations are lurking around every corner.

 Example: You’re watching a rom-com, and the lead says, “I’ve fallen head over heels for him.”
 There you go!
 That’s a collocation.